-Course Code Course Title Pts 2013 P/C/R/RP/EQ TAFS 101 Performance 15 S1 TAFS 103 New Zealand Theatre and Performance 15 NO TAFS 105 Special Topic: Puppets, Animated Film & Gaming 15 S2 R: TAFS 322 (for 2012 only) TAFS 231 Theatre: Mask and Character 30 S1 P: Any 60 points, or equivalent preparation with approva of the Programme Coordinator.
-R: TAFS 208 RP: TAFS 101 TAFS 232 Theatre: Realism and Beyond 30 S2 P: Any 60 points, or equivalent preparation with permission of the Programme Coordinator.
-R: TAFS 209 RP: TAFS 101 TAFS 241 Film As Spectacle and As Story 30 S1 P: Any 60 points, or equivalent preparation with permission of the Programme Coordinator.
-R: TAFS 216, TAFS 320 (in 2012 only) RP: TAFS 101 TAFS 242 Popular and Art Film 30 S2 P: Any 60 points, or equivalent preparation with permission of the Programme Coordinator.
-R: TAFS 217; TAFS 321 for 2012 only RP: TAFS 101 TAFS 243 Animated Film 30 NO P: Any 60 points, or equivalent preparation with permission of the Programme Coordinator.
-R: TAFS 218 RP: TAFS 101 TAFS 250 Performing the Holocaust in Theatre & Film 30 S1 P: Any 60 points, or equivalent preparation with permission from the Programme Coordinator.
-R: TAFS 350 RP: TAFS 101 TAFS 251 The Performance of the Body in Theatre & Film 30 S2 P: Any 60 points, or equivalent preparation with permission from the Programme Coordinator.
-R: TAFS 351 RP: TAFS 101 TAFS 301 Theory and Practice of Modern Theatre 60 NO P: 1) Both TAFS 231 and TAFS 232; or both TAFS 208 and TAFS 209; or equivalent preparation with approval of the Programme Coordinator.
+Course Code Course Title Pts P/C/R/RP/EQ TAFS 101 Performance 15 NO TAFS 103 New Zealand Theatre and Performance 15 NO TAFS 231 Theatre: Mask and Character 30 NO P: Any 60 points, or equivalent preparation with approval of the Programme Coordinator.
+R: TAFS 208 RP: TAFS 101 TAFS 232 Theatre: Realism and Beyond 30 NO P: Any 60 points, or equivalent preparation with permission of the Programme Coordinator.
+R: TAFS 209 RP: TAFS 101 TAFS 241 Film As Spectacle and As Story 30 NO P: Any 60 points, or equivalent preparation with permission of the Programme Coordinator.
+R: TAFS 216, TAFS 320 RP: TAFS 101 TAFS 242 Popular and Art Film 30 NO P: Any 60 points, or equivalent preparation with permission of the Programme Coordinator.
+R: TAFS 217; TAFS 321 RP: TAFS 101 TAFS 243 Animated Film 30 NO P: Any 60 points, or equivalent preparation with permission of the Programme Coordinator.
+R: TAFS 218 RP: TAFS 101 TAFS 250 Performing the Holocaust in Theatre and Film 30 S1 P: Any 60 points, or equivalent preparation with permission from the Programme Coordinator.
+R: TAFS 350 RP: TAFS 101 TAFS 251 The Performance of the Body in Theatre and Film 30 S2 P: Any 60 points, or equivalent preparation with permission from the Programme Coordinator.
+R: TAFS 351 RP: TAFS 101

+TAFS 301 Theory and Practice of Modern Theatre 60 NO P: 1) Both TAFS 231 and TAFS 232; or both TAFS 208 and TAFS 209; or equivalent preparation with approval of the Programme Coordinator.
 2) Interview with Course Coordinator and approval by Programme Coordinator required.
 Students should contact the Programme Coordinator for Theatre and Film Studies.
 TAFS 311 Film and Modernity 30 NO P: Both TAFS 241 and TAFS 242; or both TAFS 216 and TAFS 217; or appropriate courses in film studies or related areas as approved by the Programme Coordinator.
 R: CULT 311.
-EQ: CULT 311 TAFS 320 Special Topic: Film As Spectacle and As Story 30 NO P: Appropriate courses in film studies or related areas at 200 level as approved by the Programme Coordinator.

-TAFS 321 Special Topic: Popular and Art Film 30 NO P: Appropriate courses in film studies or related areas at 200 level as approved by the Programme Coordinator.
-R: TAFS 221 TAFS 322 Special Topic: Puppets, Animated Film & Gaming 30 NO P: Appropriate courses in film studies or related areas at 200 level as approved by the Programme Coordinator.
-TAFS 323 Independent Course of Study 30 S1 P: Permission of the Programme Coordinator required TAFS 350 Performing the Holocaust in Theatre & Film 30 S1 P: Any 60 points, or equivalent preparation with permission from the Programme Coordinator.
-R: TAFS 250 RP: TAFS 101 TAFS 351 The Performance of the Body in Theatre & Film 30 S2 P: Any 60 points, or equivalent preparation with permission from the Programme Coordinator.
-R: TAFS 251 RP: TAFS 101 ARTS 395 Internship 30 S1 A S2 P: Special application and interview, with permission of Internship Director.
+EQ: CULT 311 TAFS 323 Independent Course of Study 30 S1 S2 P: Permission of the Programme Coordinator required TAFS 350 Performing the Holocaust in Theatre and Film 30 S1 P: Any 60 points, or equivalent preparation with permission from the Programme Coordinator.
+R: TAFS 250 RP: TAFS 101 TAFS 351 The Performance of the Body in Theatre and Film 30 S2 P: Any 60 points, or equivalent preparation with permission from the Programme Coordinator.
+R: TAFS 251 RP: TAFS 101 ARTS 395 Internship 30 SU2 A S1 S2 P: Special application and interview, with permission of Internship Director.
 RP: Students should attend UC Careers CV writing and Interview skills workshops prior to submitting internship application.